dr-natetorious/book-Fuzz_Testing/README.md

 - Chapter 6: Cross-Site Scripting (XSS) in all forms

 **A04: Insecure Design** ✅
-- Chapter 3: Protocol design flaws and business logic issues
+- Chapter 3: WebSocket protocol design flaws and business logic issues
 - Chapter 7: API business logic vulnerabilities and design weaknesses

 **A05: Security Misconfiguration** ✅